RandomSearch18/a-level-project/docs/readme.md

 * Prefer well-marked paths to difficult-to-spot ones
 * Avoid obstructions that may pose an issue for pedestrians (e.g. fallen trees)

 In addition to the points above, the most desirable route for a user will depend on their own preferences and physical abilities.
 To accommodate this, the engine will be configurable to prioritise routes that are suitable for the specific user.
-Examples of preferences that might want to be specified are:
+Goals that should be configurable are:

 * Avoid high kerbs, and prefer crossings with flush kerbs
 * Prefer crossings with tactile paving
+* Prefer paths that are lit at night
-* Perfer
+* Avoid steps
+* Avoid large numbers of steps
+* Prefer steps where a handrail is available
+* Prefer paths wide enough for a wheelchair
+* Prefer crossings with audible indicators
+* Prefer crossings with tactile indicators

 ### Clear inputs and outputs